-\textbf{Magnitude Warping} perturbs the shape of each spectral band’s temporal curve by applying a smooth, multiplicative modulation, aiming to mimic real-world deviations such as sensor noise, sub-pixel heterogeneity, or biomass variability (e.g., the same crop may even have different biomass in different fields) \cite{MagnitudeWarping3}.
-For a given sample and band $b$, the temporal series is $\mathbf{x}_b=(x_{b,1},\ldots,x_{b,t})$.
-Each time point is scaled by a weight $w_i$, i.e., $x'_{b,i}=w_i\,x_{b,i}$, where the weights are obtained from a cubic spline $S(\cdot)$ fitted to $K$ anchor points $(\kappa_j,a_j)$.
-The anchor abscissae are $\kappa_j = 1 + \frac{j-1}{K-1}(t-1)$ and the ordinates are $a_j \overset{\mathrm{i.i.d.}}{\sim} \mathcal{N}(1,\sigma^2)$ for $j=1,\ldots,K$; the weights are obtained by evaluating the spline at the bin indices $w_i = S(i)$ for $i=1,\ldots,t$ \cite{MagnitudeWarping1, MagnitudeWarping2}.
-Based on empirical analysis (Section \ref{sec:resultanalysis}), we set $\sigma$ to 0.2 and $K$ to 5.
-To avoid over-regularization, each sample undergoes the same warping transformation across all spectral bands (the same spline $S(\cdot)$ is applied to every band).
-This augmentation helps the model learn more invariant and generalizable representations under varying growing conditions.
+\textbf{Magnitude Warping} perturbs the temporal curve of each spectral band through a smooth multiplicative modulation, with the aim of mimicking realistic deviations such as sensor noise, sub-pixel heterogeneity, or biomass variability (e.g., the same crop may exhibit different biomass conditions across fields) \cite{MagnitudeWarping1}.
+For a given sample and band $b$, let the temporal series be denoted by $\mathbf{x}_b=(x_{b,1},\ldots,x_{b,t})$.
+Each time point is scaled by a weight $w_i$, such that $x'_{b,i}=w_i\,x_{b,i}$, where the weights are generated from a cubic spline $S(\cdot)$ fitted to $K$ anchor points $(\kappa_j,a_j)$.
+The anchor abscissae are $\kappa_j = 1 + \frac{j-1}{K-1}(t-1)$ and the ordinates are $a_j \overset{\mathrm{i.i.d.}}{\sim} \mathcal{N}(1,\sigma^2)$ for $j=1,\ldots,K$; the weights are obtained by evaluating the spline at the bin indices $w_i = S(i)$ for $i=1,\ldots,t$ \cite{MagnitudeWarping3, MagnitudeWarping2}.
+The same warping transformation is applied to all spectral bands within each sample, that is, the same spline $S(\cdot)$ is shared by every band.
+This design perturbs the temporal magnitude consistently across bands without changing their relative relationships, thereby maintaining the physical interpretability.

-All three augmentations operate on the raw multi-spectral time-series.
-Although the exact timing of crop growth is often a strong discriminative feature for crop type classification within a specific region, reliance on such region-specific cues limits cross-regional generalization.
-In contrast, our proposed transformations encourage the model to capture more broadly transferable features, thereby enhancing the model’s robustness to spectral and temporal variability and enabling more stable performance across regions.
+The proposed transformations encourage the model to capture more broadly transferable features, thereby improving robustness to spectral and temporal variability and enabling more stable performance across regions.